-Spend days relaxing on the wonderful decked balcony that takes full advantage of the view, wandering down the path and across the fields to enjoy a picnic at the water's edge or popping into the local village pub (recommended by Rick Stein no less) for a great selection of seafood and local ale.
+Spend days relaxing on the wonderful decked balcony that takes full advantage of the view, wandering down the path enjoy the tranquil setting of your own private garden with another seating area and the added bonus of a fire-pit, why not toast some marshmallows or simply stay warm whilst stargazing.The pond is fenced off but also offers the perfect spot to enjoy a lazy summer's day picnic at the water's edge or alternatively why not pop into the local village pub (recommended by Rick Stein no less) for a great selection of seafood and local ale.

 Located next to the owners' home they, along with their two friendly dogs, will assure you a warm welcome and provide any help and advice you may need and then leave you in peace to enjoy your holiday in south east Cornwall.
 They have over 21 acres of woodland and pastures (please take care in fields with livestock) for you to enjoy which leads down to the river where the 'quay' area is an idyllic spot for a family picnic or to spot the abundance wildlife and birds.